getodk/docs/docs/form-question-types.rst

 Range widgets
 ----------------

 Range widgets allow the user to select numbers from within a range that is visually represented as a number line.
-The parameters of the range widget are defined by :tc:`start`, :tc:`end`, and :tc:`step` values defined in the :th:`parameters` column of your XLSForm.
+The parameters of the range widget are defined by ``start``, ``end``, and ``step`` values defined in the ``parameters`` column of your XLSForm.
 The parameter values can be integers or decimals.

 .. _range-widget-integers: